ibrahimabah/fCC-TributePage/README.md

 I used the [FFC: Tribute Page](https://codepen.io/freeCodeCamp/full/zNqgVx) to complete this project.

 # CodePen
-You can find also find the project [here](https://codepen.io/b97code/pen/mdbwoGa)
+You can find also find the project on my [codepen](https://codepen.io/b97code/pen/mdbwoGa) account